Masks to be made compulsory on public transport

 Minister for Transport Shane Ross is set to bring proposals to Thursday’s Cabinet meeting which would make the wearing of masks on all public transport compulsory.

-The Government’s messaging to the public around masks has been criticised and Ministers have insisted that the wearing of masks will become more important as coronavirus restriction are lifted and Ireland exits lockdown.
+The Government’s messaging to the public around masks has been criticised and Ministers have insisted that the wearing of masks will become more important as coronavirus restrictions are lifted and Ireland exits lockdown.

 The two metre social distancing rule for public transport operators would cease to apply and instead bused, trains and other public transport operators would be allowed operate at 50 per cent capacity.